fauzanlbs/material-management-system/README.md

 # material-management-system
-Build with laravel beagle bootstrap
+Build with laravel beagle bootstrap and yajra datatables ajax